-Homiletics and Pastoral Theology
+Homiletics, Pastoral Theology, and Moral Theology

-Homiletics-(1946-47)-(Two hours a week).
+Homiletics-(1948-49)-(Two hours a week).
 (Alternate years).
 Composition of Sermons, Theory and Practice of Preaching.

-Pastoral Theology-(1947-48)-(Two hours a week).
+Pastoral Theology-(1947-48)-(One hour a week).
 (Alternate years).

 The Pastoral Office and the Cure of Souls; Institution and duties of Rectors; Church-wardens and Vestries; Synods; Canonical Obedience; the Parish Priest in his private and public life; his studies, his devotions; Parochial Organizations; Sunday School work; Parish Visiting; The Ministration of the Word and Sacraments.